AymanRbati/Terminator-ZshConfig/README.md

 ```

-To use this this Zsh configuration, install zsh first :
+To use this this Zsh configuration, install zsh first : <br>
 ```sudo apt install zsh ```